jabney/swiftSet/README.md

 In the third instance `toString` returns a key with the value `([object Object]:6)`.
 The numeric code `6` represents the built-in type `Object`.
 However this key is useless: _every object literal will produce this exact key_.
 If you want to wrap object literals, you must specify a custom `toString` method for the wrapper.
 See [Specify a custom `toString` method for the wrapper](#specify-a-custom-tostring-method-for-the-wrapper) below.

 ##### Specify A Custom `tostring` Method For The Wrapper
 If for some reason the wrapper's default `toString` method doesn't meet your needs, such as for some type of custom object, a `toString` method can be specified in the call to `Set.wrapObj()`.
+The `toString` method will have access to the wrapped object through the `item` property.

 ```javascript
 var